Appealing a University decision

 If you have been notified of a decision made by the University and you are not satisfied with the decision-making process, you may be able to lodge an appeal.

 Not all decisions can be appealed, however the decisions that can be appealed are outlined in the sections below, including links to the relevant rules, policies and procedures.
 These documents set out the processes that are followed in our decision making.
+Specific grade appeal information is outlined further down the page.

-Appeals are when you request that the university review the process by which a decision was made.
+Appeals are when you request that the University review the process by which a decision was made.
 Appeals do not review the merits of that decision; instead the focus is on the decision-making process.
 For example, you can appeal because you believe a Grade Appeal was not conducted fairly, but you cannot appeal the outcome of a Grade Appeal because you disagree with the outcome of the Grade Appeal.

 Your appeal must clearly identify how the procedure for dealing with your issue was unfair, and detail that one or more the following grounds for appeal occurred:

-• the required procedure for making the decision was not followed;
+• the required procedure for making the decision was not followed

-• there was a lack of procedural fairness in making the decision;
+• there was a lack of procedural fairness in making the decision

 • new information has become available that was not available at the time the decision was made and which should be taken into consideration.